 3. You will be able to relax your body

-Breastfeeding allows mother and baby to create a unique and special bond with each other, particularly in the nascent stages.
+The importance of breastfeeding includes mother and baby creating a unique and special bond with each other, particularly in the nascent stages.
 And while you will soon fall into a routine with your little one, constant nursing can cause some mothers to feel tired at times.
 When weaning your baby, you will be able to rest and let your body adjust to its new routine.
 It will also give you the chance to look after yourself and catch up on some much-needed rest or even a health check-up.

 4. Your baby can eat what you eat

 Once you have begun weaning your baby, you will find that feeding them solid food becomes extremely easy.
 When preparing food for yourself and your family, all you need to do is remove a small portion of it for your baby and puree or mash it up.
 Just ensure that you do this before adding in the salt and spices, as these flavours will be too intense for your baby at the early stages of baby weaning.
 You will fully understand the importance of weaning when you see your baby seated in his or her high chair sharing a meal with the rest of the family.

 When you are breastfeeding your baby, only the two of you will be able to experience the magical bond that this creates.
 If you express milk, your partner will be able to help out with feeding.
 However, once you begin baby weaning, your little one can take his or her allocated spot at the family table and start learning to feed themselves.
 If it is still too early, any of your family members can feed your baby, not just you.